 Now it’s time to learn how the magic trick is performed.
 Here are some easy steps to set up your own motion sensor enhanced decorations.

 Step 1: Prepare your Decorations

-The Sprite is programmed to respond to specific files based on their filename.
-To prepare a motion sensor-triggered decoration, copy both the buffer file and the decoration video to your USB stick or SD card.
+The Sprite Media Player’s motion sensor trigger is programmed to respond to specific files based on their filename.
+Setting up your motion sensor starts with copying the video files to your storage device and then renaming them properly.
+First, copy both the buffer file and the decoration you want to trigger onto your USB drive or SD card.
 Then, rename the buffer file to “000.mp4”, and rename the decoration file to “001.mp4”.
-If file extension names are hidden on your computer, then you will just rename the files to “000” and 001”.
-Once you’ve loaded the files onto your storage device, connect the storage device to your Sprite player.
+If you like to title your files you can add any text between the number and the file name.
+(For example: “000.buffer.mp4” and “001.decoration.mp4”) If file extension names are hidden on your computer, then you will just rename the files to “000” and “001”, or “000.buffer” “001.decoration”.

 Step 2: Place your Motion Sensor

 Effective placement of the motion sensor is equal parts strategy and artistry.
 The motion sensor is triggered whenever a person or object enters the sensor path.
 If your guest is standing in the sensor path when the decoration finishes, it will start playing again instead of pausing and waiting for a new trigger to occur.
 If you are playing a short decoration (like a startle scare), you may want to place the sensor in a spot where it can only be triggered once to ensure that the surprise won’t be spoiled for the next set of visitors.

 Consider your other decorating props in your display when placing the motion sensor.
 You may be able to hide the sensor under a table holding your candy bowl, or on the other side of a decorative tombstone.

 Step 3: Connect your Media Player